CourtneyGerver/tidytuesday/README.md

 # tidytuesday
-My contributions to the #TidyTuesday project.
+My contribution to the #TidyTuesday project.

 **Week 2 - Australian Fires**